Renee Stout

-Renee Stout (born 1958) is an American sculptor and contemporary artist known for assemblage artworks dealing with her personal history and African-American heritage.
+Renée Stout (born 1958) is an American sculptor and contemporary artist known for assemblage artworks dealing with her personal history and African-American heritage.
 Born in Kansas, raised in Pittsburgh, living in Washington, D.C., and connected through her art to New Orleans, her art reflects this interest in African diasporic culture throughout the United States.
 Stout was the first American artist to exhibit in the Smithsonian's National Museum of African Art.

 Early life

 Stout was born in Junction City, Kansas to a family that enjoyed creative activities.
 Her mother did needlework.
 Her father, a mechanic and steelworker, liked to tinker.
 An uncle was a fine-art painter.